preston/context-event-service/README.md

 # HealthCreek Server

-HealthCreek is an API providing context-driven, temporally-oriented clinical experiences.
+HealthCreek Server is an API reference prototype for designing context-driven, patient-centered clinical experiences involving collaboration of multiple heterogeneous parties.
 It is an amalgamation of relevant existing standards and terminologies, fronted via a clean, RESTful JSON API that is easy to integrate into any JavaScript-based frontend, though *any* modern client is supported.
+The underlying internal domain model is represented as a normalized relational (PostgeSQL) schema.

 # Extremely Rough API Overview